adam-vessey/lib4ridora/README.md

 ### Islandora Solr Metadata Author and Org linking

-A pseudo-field has been introduced to produce markup for authors in Solr Metadata displays.
+The `lib4ridora_mods_pseudo_field` pseudo-field has been introduced to produce markup for authors in Solr Metadata displays.
 The produced markup should create a link to both:
 * Documents by the same author
 * Documents from the same affiliated organization